-In this work, we will present an experimental, modeling, and simulation study on a catalytic reformer for the production of hydrogen-rich synthesis gas from the gasoline surrogate isooctane.
-Reforming of this model fuel exhibits all features mentioned above: complex homogeneous and heterogeneous reaction schemes, mass and heat transfer effects, catalyst deactivation.
+In this work, we will present a modeling and simulation study on a catalytic reformer for the production of hydrogen-rich synthesis gas from the gasoline surrogate iso-octane.
+This example exhibits all features mentioned above: complex homogeneous and heterogeneous reaction schemes, mass and heat transfer effects, catalyst deactivation.
 Present work is related to the coupling of models of these phenomena, and their computational implementation to explain the impact of residence time on fuel conversion and hydrogen production and to optimize the reactor performance.